Numerical stability revisited: A family of benchmark problems for the analysis of explicit stochastic differential equation integrators: Numerical verification

-To investigate whether our late-time asymptotic accuracy and stability results for the benchmark continue to be relevant for this nonlinear example, we simulated $4\times 10^4$ realizations of the dynamics of \eqref{eq:nonlineartest} using the various schemes described, and computed a sample estimate of the first moment at time $T=16$ for a range of step sizes $h\in 0.01\times 2^{[1:1:6]}=\{0.01, 0.02, 0.04, 0.08, 0.16, 0.32, 0.64\}$.
-As a reference value for comparison, we computed the first mean of the equilibrium distribution using a numerical discretisation of the exact expression \eqref{nonlinear_exact_pdf} using the trapezoid rule.
-To do so, the equilibrium distribution \eqref{nonlinear_exact_pdf} and mean were computed and normalised on the interval $[-100,100]$ using a uniform grid with step size $\Delta x =0.0025$.
-Refinement of the grid allowed us to show this was sufficient to guarantee 5 digit accuracy in the reference values of asymptotic mean.
-The distance between the sample mean and the reference value for the equilibrium mean obtained by numerical integration is plotted in Figure~\ref{Fig:1d_porousM_mean}.
+To investigate whether our long-time asymptotic accuracy and stability results for the benchmark continue to be relevant for this nonlinear example, we simulated $N=6\times 10^5$ realizations of the dynamics of \eqref{eq:nonlineartest} using the various schemes analysed, and computed sample estimates of the first moment at time $T=20$.
+For both test cases, a range of step sizes were employed, with $h\in 0.05\times [1, 2:2:16]$.
+An analytic value for the equilibrium mean was not available for the processes considered, so a reference was computed by numerical integration.
+In this case, we do not have an exact value of the mean equilibrium distribution to use for comparison.
+Employing the trapezoid rule, the equilibrium distribution \eqref{nonlinear_exact_pdf} and its mean were computed and normalised on the interval $[-100,100]$ using a uniform grid with step size $\Delta x =0.0025$.
+Progressive refinement of the grid allowed showed this was sufficient to guarantee 5 digit accuracy in the reference values of asymptotic mean for the two test cases.
+The absolute differences between the sample mean and this reference are reported for each scheme and time-step size in Figure~\ref{Fig:1d_porousM_mean}.